iqbal-lab-org/pandora/README.md

 ## Introduction
 Pandora is a tool for bacterial genome analysis using a pangenome reference graph (PanRG).
 It allows gene presence/absence detection and genotyping of SNPs, indels and longer variants in one or a number of samples.
 Pandora works with Illumina or Nanopore data.

-The pangenome reference graph (PanRG) is a collection of 'floating' local graphs, each representing some orthologous region of interest (e.g. genes, mobile elements or intergenic regions).
+The PanRG is a collection of 'floating' local graphs, each representing some orthologous region of interest (e.g. genes, mobile elements or intergenic regions).
 See https://github.com/rmcolq/make_prg for a pipeline which can construct